-‘Buffalo Wild Wings’ Rolls Out Pumpkin Spice Chicken For The Season
+Buffalo Wild Wings Rolls Out Pumpkin Spice Chicken For The Season

 It looks like chicken lovers who get the seasonal craving for all things pumpkin, whenever autumn comes around, are in luck.
-It is a blend of flavors that has stirred up a mix of reactions from consumers on all sides of the annual pumpkin bonanza, but nonetheless, may lure the curious from their homes for an evening out at the local Buffalo Wild Wings.
+It is a blend of flavors that has stirred up a mix of reactions from consumers on all sides of the annual pumpkin bonanza, but nonetheless may lure the curious from their homes for an evening out at the local Buffalo Wild Wings.
 BBQ pumpkin ale sauce is the latest craze.

-Customers who’ve eaten the dining and sports bar chain have apparently had the pumpkin ale selection available to them since the start of October.
-Incorporated into a host of 16 sauces and 5 seasonings – the novel concoction adds to a slate of palate pleasers that includes such popular choices as salt and vinegar, teriyaki, honey bbq, bourbon honey mustard, lemon pepper, and parmesan garlic.
+Customers who’ve eaten at the dining and sports bar chain have apparently had the pumpkin ale selection available to them since the start of October.
+Incorporated into a host of 16 sauces and 5 seasonings, the novel concoction adds to a slate of palate pleasers that includes such popular choices as salt and vinegar, teriyaki, honey bbq, bourbon honey mustard, lemon pepper, and Parmesan garlic.
 Unless corporate headquarters decides that it’s worth the trouble to keep the sauce on the menu indefinitely, the bbq pumpkin spice flavor will get to enjoy sales for a limited time only.

 In thinking towards the future, it wouldn’t be far-fetched for companies to actually begin working a little pumpkin spice variety into their regular supply.
-According to Nielsen, pumpkin flavored products saw annual sales peak at $488.8 million over the 52 week period that ended on Aug.
+According to Nielsen, pumpkin flavored products saw annual sales peak at $488.8 million over the 52-week period that ended on Aug.
 25, 2018.
 That number constitutes for a 15.5 percent growth in the market over that time.

 Buffalo Wild Wings releases pumpkin spice wings for fall https://t.co/p3R2oi1eRu #PumpkinSpice #fox5dc